Client-Side Discovery: Direct Service Routing in Microservices

 H[Service Instance C] -->|Register| B

 This direct path eliminates intermediate network hops.
-The client talks to the registry, gets its list, picks a target, and sends the request.
-No proxy layer sits between them slowing things down.
+The client talks to the registry, gets its list of healthy instances, picks one using its load balancing strategy, and sends the request directly.
+No proxy layer sits between them adding latency.

 Client-Side Load Balancing

-The load balancing logic lives inside the client library or framework.
-This differs fundamentally from server-side load balancing, where a dedicated component (like an API gateway or load balancer) makes routing decisions on behalf of clients.
+The load balancing logic lives inside the client library or framework — not in a separate piece of infrastructure.
+This is fundamentally different from server-side load balancing, where a dedicated component (like an API gateway or load balancer) makes routing decisions on behalf of clients.

 Netflix built Ribbon for client-side load balancing at scale.
 It handled round robin and random selection, weighted response time to favor faster instances, zone affinity to prefer instances in the same availability zone, and health checking to avoid routing to unhealthy endpoints.